ACCESS-Community-Hub/PyEarthTools/docs/data.md

 ### Connecting PyEarthTools to a new dataset on a workstation or laptop

-For on-disk data access, you will need to create a new accessor based on the `pyearthtools.data.ArchiveIndex` class (or `pyearthtools.data.Index` for some use cases).
-Instructions for this still need to be written.
+For on-disk data access, you will need to create a new accessor based on the [`pyearthtools.data.ArchiveIndex`](project:./api/data/data_api.md#pyearthtools.data.indexes.ArchiveIndex) class (or [`pyearthtools.data.Index`](project:./api/data/data_api.md#pyearthtools.data.indexes.Index) for some use cases).
+Additional instructions for this still need to be written.
 In the meantime, refer to the [NCI site archive source code](https://github.com/ACCESS-Community-Hub/PyEarthTools/tree/develop/packages/nci_site_archive) for examples.

 The [HadISD tutorials](project:./notebooks/Gallery.md#Working-with-Station-Data-(Medium-Hardware-Requirements)) also demonstrate the process of creating a new data accessor.
 While these tutorials focus on connecting to the HadISD dataset, the patterns in these tutorials are repeatable and can be used for other datasets.